smarter-project/home-security-demo/charts/home-security-demo/README.md

 home-ha-mock.configuration.model is not required since the default is to use the model llama3.2-vision:latest.

-home-orchestrator.configuration.ollamaVersion byt default uses latest but if already downloaded will not update, If you want a particular version set it here.
+home-orchestrator.configuration.ollamaVersion by default uses latest but if already downloaded will not update, If you want a particular version set it here.

+home-orchestrator.configuration.hostVolumePath by "/srv/shared-container-volumes/ollama" (correct for linux hosts but for MacOS use /opt/shared-container-volumes/ollama).

 # Overview